Lecturer (Applied Linguistics)

 Tel.: +61 7 4631 1934

 Applied Linguistics and TESOL at USQ: https://sites.google.com/site/altesolusq/

-My main area of teaching and research is second language acquisition, though I also have expertise in general linguistics, pedagogical grammar and quantitative research methods.
-Before going into academia, I worked as an English language instructor in Japan and Australia.
-As the majority of my students at USQ are language teachers, I am able to draw upon my own experience in TESOL to help students forge meaningful links between pedagogical theory and practice.
-My master's thesis examined argument-structure alternations in morphological causativisation in colloquial Sinhala within the Lexical-Functional Grammar (LFG) framework.
-My PhD thesis focused on errors in the spoken production of articles and inflectional morphology by Korean learners of English.
+My main area of teaching and research is second language acquisition, though I also have expertise in general linguistics and quantitative research methods.
+As the majority of my students at the University of Southern Queensland are language teachers, I am able to draw upon my own experience in TESOL to help students forge meaningful links between pedagogical theory and practice.
+In addition to lecturing at tertiary level, I have worked as an English language instructor in Japan and Australia, and as an IELTS examiner.

 Doctor of Philosophy (PhD) in applied linguistics at University of New England (Australia)